ITensor/website/docs/book/itensor_basics.md

 ### Printing ITensors

-A convenient way to print and ITensor is to use the `Print` macro:
+A convenient way to print an ITensor is to use the `Print` macro:

     #include "itensor/all_basic.h"